UTS-eResearch/hpc_utilisation/README.md

 # HPC Utilisation Script

 Python program to check the utilisation of HPC jobs using the PBS scheduler.
+This programs needs to run on the HPC login node.

 ## Usage

 If you run the program with no args you will get brief usage information:

+    hpcnode01$
     $ ./check_utilisation.py
     usage: check_utilisation.py  running|finished|all  [-h] [-u USER] [-e EMAIL] check_utilisation.py: error: the following arguments are required: state